-Discover free knitting patterns for Autumn you’ll love to make.
+Discover free knitting patterns you’ll love to make.

 It’s that time of year, suddenly isn’t it?
 I’ve finally stopped clinging onto to the last bittersweet moments of Summer and I’m embracing the new season instead.
 I decided to find some creative projects to inspire me because I am really missing spending time in my garden.
 What better way to enjoy a cosy Autumnal night in than clicking away with the knitting needles?